CRUD with Cloud Firestore and Node.js by Google Cloud Function

 }

-Below is how it's looks like once we run the npm run start to test on my local with postman.
-HTTP Post with fireStore
+Below is how it looks when we run npm run start and test with Postman.
+HTTP Post with Firestore

 exports.main = (req, res) => {